 This goal prioritizes the imperative to reduce disparities and to explicitly address the implicit bias in institutions, policies and practices that have limited the potential of some Californians generation upon generation.
-Guiding principles enable a coherent approach to promoting child development and wellness, and illuminate desired outcomes.
+Guiding principles enable a coherent approach to promoting child development and wellness.